darklite777/pico-arduino/README.md

 ```
 git clone https://github.com/pschatzmann/pico-arduino
 ```
-2. Define the environment PICO_SDK_ARDUINO_PATH variable to point to the project location.
+2. Define the environment PICO_SDK_ARDUINO_PATH variable to point to the project location (REMEMBER TO USE '/' FOR PATH).

 ## Examples